vedikatripathi/Vedika/README.md

 # Vedika
 Hello World!!
 How are you??
+Welcome to Git Hub
+Have Fun